menu close

 Tips for implementing employee training

-• phishing simulation exercises: Test employees’ awareness by sending simulated phishing emails to help them recognise phishing scams.
+• Phishing simulation exercises: Test employees’ awareness by sending simulated phishing emails to help them recognise phishing scams.

-• ongoing education: Regular newsletters, workshops, and updates about the latest phishing techniques keep your team informed and prepared.
+• Ongoing education: Regular newsletters, workshops, and updates about the latest phishing techniques keep your team informed and prepared.

 Best practices for managing passwords